 BBC Children in need project for disabled young people

-BBC Children in Need is funding for the Film and Video Workshop to work with young people in special schools in the Greater London area, and in the nearby regions including Essex and Kent.
+BBC Children in Need has funded the Film and Video Workshop to work with young people with have a EHCP in the Greater London area.

-We will come to your school and work with a class or small group of students.
-They can be of any age from 6 to 19.
+We will come to your organisation, club, school etc and work with a class or small group of students.
+They can be of any age from 6 to 25.
 We will adapt the workshop to fit to your particular needs and can focus the project around any theme or area of study.

-During the workshop the students come up with an idea and develop a storyboard.
+During the workshop the young people come up with an idea and develop a storyboard.
 We then help them create the artwork and teach them how to animate and bring their story to life.
-Finally, the students will add a soundtrack and share their films online with their friends and family.
+Finally, the young people will add a soundtrack and share their films online with their friends and family.

-The funding has been raised to help students with three key areas;
+The funding has been raised to help young people with three key areas;

 - Building self-confidence and self-esteem, particularly around their ability to express themselves through a creative medium